vischia/vischia.github.io/index.markdown

 I may have smaller projects to offer, suitable to interested students who want to acquire some experience or try out research work without (yet?) committing to a bachelor, master's, or PhD thesis.
 Again, if you are interested please write me an email at the address below.

+For the CMS part of my project, I joined the excellent [UniOviHEP-ICTEA CMS group](https://www.hep.uniovi.es/).

 ### Current students/postdocs